We

 her as the elevator door closes and heads

 down to the basement.
-Leading Brent down
+Taking Brent down

 the secret passage, Kovack plans to head